 MFI is a registered charity and is fully compliant with the Charities Governance Code.
-MFI's future vision is to continue to focus on supporting start-up or expanding small business with loans and mentoring support and aiding job creation in all areas of the country.
+MFI's future vision is to continue to focus on supporting established or expanding small business with loans and mentoring support and aiding job creation in all areas of the country.
 These supports will be delivered through a range of loan products structured to meet the stage of business of our customers or through emergency support funds as required in support of Government policy.
-In 2021 MFI launched its first dedicated Green product which funds the transition from fossil fuel to electric vehicle for owner drivers of public service vehicles.
-Sustainability is core to MFI and we look forward to supporting the transition to a more sustainable environment.
+In this context, in late 2023, as part of the suite of government supports, MFI was pleased to launch a flood relief loan for businesses impacted by the extreme weather events that occurred.

 None of this would be possible and MFI, as a not-for-profit lender would not exist, without the support MFI receives through the Department of Enterprise, Trade and Employment and the European Investment Fund.
-Simon Coveney, the Minister for Enterprise, Trade and Employment and his officials at the Department of Enterprise, Trade and Employment and his officials at the Department of Enterprise, Trade and Employment provide funding, advice and assistance which are all critical to ensuring the long-term success of MFI.
+The Minister for Enterprise, Trade and Employment and their officials at the Department of Enterprise, Trade and Employment provide funding, advice and assistance which are all critical to ensuring the long term success of MFI.
 They are an integral part of the success of the Microenterprise Loan Fund Scheme.
-I would like to extend our appreciation to the Minister and his Department for their ongoing support throughout 2022.
+I would like to extend our appreciation to the Ministers and their Department for their ongoing support throughout 2023.

 MFI avails of European Investment Fund support through a number of guarantee products including the European Commission's EU Programme for Employment and Social Innovation (EaSI) and the Pan European Guarantee Fund in response to Covid-19.
-On 29th December 2022 MFI signed the documentation with EIF under the InvestEU Guarantee which provides guarantee cover for loans disbursed over a 3-year period.
+On 29th December 2022 MFI signed the documentation with EIF under the InvestEU Guarantee which provides guarantee cover for loans disbursed over a 3 year period starting in January 2023.
 These guarantees are integral to our business model and our ability to support vulnerable but essential businesses across Ireland.